Laerciosantosn/LauchBase-FoodFy/README.md

 1. Run `npm install` to install the packages dependecies
 2. Import the file databse `foodfy.sql`
+3. Rename file `exemplo.env` to `.env`
+4. Configure in file `.env` the Data base and Mailer
-3. Run the `seed.js` file to create date in your database.
+5. Run the `seed.js` file to create date in your database.

 #### Getting started with the frontend